How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 Type in the iOS bundle ID.
 Optionally, you can also add the app’s nickname and App Store ID.
 What does Firebase ask for exactly?

-• App Store ID – you’ll find it in the app’s URL address.
+• App Store ID—You’ll find it in the app’s URL address.
 In the example given in the registration process, you can see an ID number: 123456789.
-This is App Store’s ID assigned to this address: https://itunes.apple.com/us/app/yourapp/id123456789.
+This is the App Store’s ID assigned to this address: https://itunes.apple.com/us/app/yourapp/id123456789.

 Ready?
-Click Register app.
+Click the Register app.

 Adding Firebase to an iOS app.
 Step nr 1.
 Screenshot source: https://firebase.google.com/.